Pavona decussata

 Pavona decussata, sometimes known as leaf coral, is a species of colonial stony coral in the family Agariciidae.
 It is found in shallow water in various reef habitats, particularly on gently sloping surfaces, in tropical parts of the western and central Indo-Pacific region.

 Description

-Colonies of Pavona decussata are submasive structures, usually with leafy appendages or branches.
+Colonies of Pavona decussata are submassive structures, usually with leafy appendages or branches.
 These leaves are between 3 and 10 mm thick and have corallites on both sides.
 The corallites are between 2 and 3 mm in diameter and are mostly scattered irregularly, but are sometimes in rows parallel to the margins of the leaves or of the radial ridges.
 The colour varies, but may be greenish or some shade of brown, orange or creamy yellow.

 Distribution and habitat

 Pavona decussata is native to the western and central Indo-Pacific region.
 Its range extends from East Africa and the Red Sea to Japan, the East China Sea, the Philippines, Papua New Guinea and eastern Australia.
 It is a fairly common species and occurs in various reef habitats especially on sloping surfaces, at depths down to about 15 m.